-Discover how the hex bar became a valuable training tool for football stars and professional athletes.
+Painful lower back?
+Discover how the hex bar became a valuable training tool for pro athletes with these hex trap bar training tips.

-Unfortunately not everyone can deadlift or squat.
-This means the typical muscle building trainee gets to miss out on some fantastic squat and deadlift benefits...
+Not everyone can deadlift or squat.
+This unfortunately means the typical trainee misses out on some fantastic squat and deadlift benefits.

-Step forward The Hex Deadlift Bar - an excellent alternative to the traditional squat bar or deadlift bar and a MUST-HAVE for the muscle building trainee!
+Step forward the hex deadlift bar - a barnstorming alternative to the traditional barbell and absolute MUST-HAVE for the muscle building trainee.

 This remarkable bar was the brainchild of Al Gerard, a North Carolina powerlifter who suffered from a painful lower back.
 Unable to train the deadlift productively, his idea was to create a parallel-handled 'frame' to stand in while exercising.